01-edu/public/subjects/harder-bigger-bolder-stronger/README.md

 Generate a board where each new letter is harder, bigger, bolder and stronger!

-Create the function `generateLetters` which creates 100 `div`, each containing a letter randomly picked through the alphabet, and whose style properties have to be increased:
+Write the function `generateLetters` which creates 100 `div`, each containing a letter randomly picked through the alphabet, and whose style properties have to be increased:

 - `font-size` has to grow from `20` to at least `100` pixels
 - `font-weigth` has to be `300` for the first third of the letters, `400` for the second third, and `600` for the last third

+### Provided files

+- Use the HTML file [index.html](/public/subjects/harder-bigger-bolder-stronger/index.html), which includes:

+  - the JS script running some code, and which will also allow to run yours
+  - some CSS pre-styled classes: feel free to use those as they are, or modify them

 ### Notions